openfaas/openfaas.github.io/_posts/2020-02-27-ofc-private-cloud.md

     - "default"
 ```

-By default OFC will read the list of customers from a HTTPS URL, but since we have overridden this, let's configure the boostrap tool to use the Kubernetes secret.
+By default OFC will read the list of customers from a HTTPS URL, but since we have overridden this, let's configure the bootstrap tool to use the Kubernetes secret.

 Add the following to your overrides file: